dask/dask/docs/source/graphviz.rst

 2. Graphviz takes a while on graphs larger than about 100 nodes.
     For large computations you might have to simplify your computation a bit for the visualize method to work well.

+The ``cytoscape`` engine uses the `Cytoscape <https://js.cytoscape.org/>`_ javascript library for rendering, and is driven on the Python side by the ``ipycytoscape`` library.
+Because it doesn't rely on any system libraries, this engine may be easier to install than graphviz in some deployment settings.

 Visualize the high level graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^